 Scott Scheinberg practices as a litigator in federal and state courts, focusing on complex commercial and civil liability disputes and state attorneys general investigations.
 His experience includes fact and witness preparation, taking and defending depositions, drafting motions and briefs at the trial and appellate levels, assisting with national case management, representing clients at mediations, and drafting settlement agreements.

-As part of the Firm's commitment to pro bono initiatives, Scott actively participates in the Pro Se Pro Bono ADR Program in the U.S. District Court for the Western District of Pennsylvania, where he advises pro se litigants for purposes of alternative dispute resolution.
+As part of the Firm's commitment to pro bono initiatives, Scott actively participates in the Pro Se Pro Bono ADR Program in the United States District Court for the Western District of Pennsylvania, where he advises pro se litigants for purposes of alternative dispute resolution.

 Scott serves on the board of directors of the Thelma Lovette YMCA, is the advisor to the Alpha Epsilon Pi chapter at Carnegie Mellon University, and is the president of Pittsburgh's University of Delaware Alumni Club.